A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Numerical examples

-\paragraph{CRT with additivity mechanism} We next study the impact of adding a chemotherapeutic agent with only an additive effect for the two plans.
-According to Theorem \ref{theorem: additive}, since $\Delta_{\mathrm{r}} \geq 0$, in order to use the drug in the optimal regimen, condition $\Delta_{\mathrm{r}}/\Delta_{\mathrm{a}} \leq \overline{\rho}_{\mathrm{a}}$ should be satisfied, which yields $\Delta_{\mathrm{a}} \geq 0.70$ and $\Delta_{\mathrm{a}} \geq 0.88$ for the photon and proton plan, respectively.
-Therefore, the optimal regimen uses the drug only when $\cat/\can \geq 1.99$ and $\cat/\can \geq 2.48$ for the photon and proton plan, respectively.
-This suggests that, to use the chemotherapeutic agent along with the proton plan, the relative additive effect of the drug in the target versus normal lung (that is, $\cat/\can$) should be 25\% larger compared to the photon plan.
-The difference between the threshold values is attributed to the better sparing of the normal lung achieved using the proton plan, rendering the use of a systemic agent with a small $\cat/\can$ ratio unattractive.
+\paragraph{CRT with only the additivity mechanism} According to Theorem \ref{theorem: additive}, since $\Delta_{\mathrm{r}} \geq 0$, in order to use the drug in the optimal regimen, condition $\Delta_{\mathrm{r}}/\Delta_{\mathrm{a}} \leq \overline{\rho}_{\mathrm{a}}$ should be satisfied, which yields $\Delta_{\mathrm{a}} \geq 0.70$ and $\Delta_{\mathrm{a}} \geq 0.88$ for the photon and proton plan, respectively.
+Therefore, the optimal regimen uses the drug along with radiation if $\cat/\can \geq 1.99$ and $\cat/\can \geq 2.48$ for the photon and proton plan, respectively.
+This suggests that, to use the chemotherapeutic agent with the proton plan, the relative additive effect of the drug in the target versus normal lung ($\cat/\can$) should be 25\% larger compared to the photon plan.
+The difference between the threshold values is attributed to the better sparing of the normal lung achieved using the proton plan, rendering the use of a systemic agent with a small relative additive effect unattractive.
+Furthermore, the optimal treatment regimen uses only the chemotherapeutic agent if $\cat/\can \geq 2.39$ and $\cat/\can \geq 3.13$ in case of the photon and proton plan, respectively.
+Thus, it is optimal to combine the photon and proton plan with chemotherapeutic agents only if the corresponding relative additive effect lies within $\left[1.99,2.39 \right]$ and $\left[2.48,3.13\right]$, respectively.